lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 To find the Sea of Fantasy, tap `Gate of Heart` at the bottom of the home page.

 There are 2 versions of the Sea of Fantasy. *Sea of Fantasy: Gleam* features an increased drop rate for featured sets.
 These featured sets change weekly.
 The same items are available in the regular Sea of Fantasy, but the drop rates are a little bit different.
-You can cycle through the different gacha games in the Gate of Heart by tapping the arrows on the left and right of your screen.
+You can cycle through the different gacha <sup>[2](#gacha)</sup> games in the Gate of Heart by tapping the arrows on the left and right of your screen.

 There is a third gacha <sup>[2](#gacha)</sup> game in the Gate of Heart called the *Sea of Mystery*.
 There are currently no Designer's Reflections available to win in the Sea of Mystery.

 `add images Gate of Heart`

 The following table shows the drop rate of Designer's Reflections in the Gate of Heart by rarity.
-For a complete list of available items drop rates for each gacha game in the Gate of Heart, tap `All Items` in the upper right corner of your screen.
+For a complete list of available items drop rates for each game in the Gate of Heart, tap `All Items` in the upper right corner of your screen.

 | Gacha Name | Designer's Reflections Available | SR Drop Rate | SSR Drop Rate | UR Drop Rate | Notes |
 | --- | --- | :---: | :---: | :---: | --- |